Developing our five year plan for health and care

 - It’s important we consider travel and transport to and from health services and activities which keep people healthy and well.
 The rural nature of parts of Norfolk and Waveney, and the cost transport can be barriers to people getting to services and living healthy lifestyles.

-To help develop our five year plan we've started to pull together all the feedback we've had from recent research, engagement and consultations into one report.
+To help develop our five year plan we've been pulling together all the feedback we've had from recent research, engagement and consultations into one report.
 You can read our interim report here - we'll be adding more to it.
 You can also see what people have told us via our crowdsourcing site.

 We've also published a short update on the development of our plan: pdf Five Year Plan update October 2019 (935 KB) .

 Developing our Adult Mental Health Strategy

 We have now published our Adult Mental Health Strategy for Norfolk and Waveney.
 When developing our strategy we spoke to thousands of local people about the services and support available across Norfolk and Waveney for adults with mental health problems; people with mental health issues, families and carers, professionals and volunteers.

 These were productive and often very tough conversations because we heard some difficult stories.
 We were also told very clearly that the current provision of local support and services simply isn’t working in the way people want and need it to.

 Our strategy has six commitments in it which are based on what people have told us:

 1. To increase our focus on prevention and wellbeing